nz-m/SocialEcho/README.md

 ### Moderator

-Moderators have specific email domains (`@mod.socialecho.com`).
+Moderators have a specific email domain (`@mod.socialecho.com`).
 When registering with an email from this domain, the user is automatically assigned the moderator role.
 Moderators can be assigned to different communities from the admin dashboard.

 #### Demo